How I Got Obsessed with Travel – My First Solo Backpacking Europe

 My job wasn’t exactly paying me a fortune, so staying at hotels for 10 days was obviously out of the question.
 Even if I stayed at the European version of a Motel 6, that would cost a ton.
 I also never stayed in a hostel, so I was a little nervous about that.

-Then in Rome I was likely going to be there on my birthday so I looked into hostels to maybe make some friends there and go out for some fun.
+Then in Rome, I was likely going to be there on my birthday so I looked into hostels to maybe make some friends there and go out for some fun.
 I found this place called The Yellow Hostel which everyone said was one of the biggest party hostels in Europe.
-That sounded like an extreme option, but it was cheap and if it was hell I could find a new hostel that was more tame or go stay in a cheap hotel.
+That sounded like an extreme option, but it was cheap and if it was hell I could find a new hostel that was tamer or go stay in a cheap hotel.

 I went to Prague for another night before that and tried to get another night, but the rewards site doesn’t find day-of rates so I was a little SOL since I wasn’t about to pay real money for a hotel room.
 A friend I made at The Yellow in Rome told me about the Hostel World app so I downloaded that when I got to the Prague airport and found The Mosaic House that cost me a whopping $16.41 for the night.